kunal-yadav-404/Portfolio_Kunal/README.md

 In this repository, created a portfolio site using GitHub Codespaces and Copilot and deployed using Azure Static Web Apps.

-## 🗃️ JavaScript Portfolio template
+## 🗃️ JavaScript Portfolio - Kunal Yadav

 This repo is to build a JavaScript personal portfolio frontend web application using the React framework